tsoteen89/cochlearProject/Documents/Audiogram-Defs.md

 Note:

-- 0dB's (zero) CAN be heard and there are even instances where an individual can hear -(dB's).
+- `0 dB's` (zero) CAN be heard and there are even instances where an individual can hear `-(dB's)`.
 - This is why the normal scale for measurement = `-10dB <= X <= 120dB`
+- I'm assuming that there my be extreme outliers, but extremely rare since the eardrum ruptures `~150dB's`